tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

         nexthop via 10.0.1.31 dev ens5 weight 1
 ```

 14. Let verify our egress gateway configurations in action and ensure that `app1` IP address are proxied by egress gateway when connecting to services outside the cluster.
 Open a second terminal to your lab instance.
-On that terminal, start netcat in the bastion host to listen to a specific port.
+On that terminal, start netcat on the `bastion` host to listen to a specific port.

 ```
 netcat -nvlkp 7777

 ```

 15. On the original terminal window, exec into any of the pods in the app1 namespace.

 ```
 APP1_POD=$(kubectl get pod -n app1 --no-headers -o name | head -1) && echo $APP1_POD

 ```
 ```
 kubectl exec -ti $APP1_POD -n app1 -- sh